Urban farming incubator Square Roots raises $5.4M

 I had a chance to visit Square Roots’ Brooklyn location months ago, where I saw the former shipping containers that house the indoor farms.
 (The company says each container can produce more than 50 pounds of leafy greens per week while only requiring eight gallons of water per day.)

-I enjoyed the contrast of the lush, warm indoor farms with the freezing New York winter outside, and I was impressed by the technology that Peggs showed me that allows the farmers to monitor the conditions inside in their farms.
-I also had a chance to talk to a couple of the entrepreneurs themselves — they came from different backgrounds and were growing different vegetables, but were united by an interest in rethinking food production.
+I enjoyed the contrast of the lush, warm indoor farms with the freezing New York winter outside, and I was impressed by the technology that Peggs showed me allowing the farmers to monitor the conditions inside.
+I also had a chance to meet some of the entrepreneurs themselves — they came from different backgrounds and were growing different crops, but they were united by an interest in rethinking food production.

-Square Roots says its farmers are now distributing greens to more than 80 offices in New York City, and also working with local restaurants.
+Square Roots says its farmers are now distributing greens to more than 80 offices in New York City, and they’re also working with local restaurants.

 “There is undoubtedly a lot of work ahead of us, and this funding will only help accelerate that,” Musk writes.
 “From hardware and software projects to help farmers grow more real food using fewer resources; to expanding our programming so we can support more entrepreneurs.
 We’re building a future where every person on the planet has a direct relationship with their farmer — who is producing locally grown food that people can trust.”